BowieHe/travel-u/memory_bank/progress.md

     -   The `Orchestrator` was refactored to only be responsible for setting `next_tool`.
     -   The core graph in `src/graph.ts` was re-architected to include a new `parser` node and establish the `Orchestrator -> Parser -> ToolNode` execution path.
 -   **Impact:** The project's architecture is now fundamentally more robust, modular, and scalable.
 The clear separation of concerns between task orchestration and parameter parsing resolves previous bugs and provides a solid foundation for future feature development.

+### 2025-07-08: Knowledge Capture of ReAct-based Orchestrator Pattern

+-   **Milestone:** Captured and documented a valuable pseudo-code implementation for a ReAct-based Orchestrator.
+-   **Details:**
+    -   A user-provided pseudo-code snippet demonstrating how to build an orchestrator using LangGraph's `createReActAgent` was saved to the knowledge base.
+    -   This pattern, now stored in `memory_bank/knowledge/orchestrator-react-agent-pattern.md`, provides a concrete example of handling tool calls, user queries, and sub-task generation within a single, reactive loop.
+-   **Impact:** This captured knowledge enriches our design patterns, offering a powerful alternative to our current multi-agent (Orchestrator -> Parser) architecture for specific use cases.
+It will serve as a key reference for future architectural discussions and potential refactoring efforts.

+### 2025-07-08: Architectural Refactor to a ReAct-based Conditional Graph

+-   **Milestone:** Successfully refactored the core application to use a ReAct-based conditional routing graph, significantly enhancing architectural clarity and flexibility.
+-   **Details:**
+    -   A `code-developer` sub-task was dispatched to implement the new architecture based on a user-provided pattern.
+    -   **Orchestrator (`src/agents/orchestrator.ts`):** The orchestrator was transformed into a `NodeHandler` that inspects the output of the ReAct agent and returns explicit routing directions (`next: "tools"` or `next: "END"`).
+    -   **Graph (`src/graph.ts`):** The graph was re-architected to be driven by the orchestrator's decisions.
+It now includes a `ToolNode` and uses `addConditionalEdges` to create a dynamic loop: `Orchestrator -> (decide) -> ToolNode -> Orchestrator`.
+    -   **State (`src/state.ts`):** The `AgentState` was simplified by removing the `next_tool` field, as routing is now handled explicitly by the graph.
+-   **Impact:** This fundamental architectural shift moves away from a "black-box" agent to a transparent, graph-driven control flow.
+The system is now more robust, easier to debug, and provides a superior foundation for implementing complex, multi-step agentic workflows.

+### 2025-07-08: Fix for User Interaction Loop

+-   **Milestone:** Successfully implemented a true interactive loop by fixing a critical flaw in the Orchestrator's logic.
+-   **Details:**
+    -   Following user feedback, a `code-developer` sub-task was dispatched to address an issue where the agent would not pause to ask for user clarification.
+    -   **Orchestrator (`src/agents/orchestrator.ts`):** The agent's `systemPrompt` was updated to explicitly instruct the model to ask the user when information is insufficient.
+The node's logic was corrected to check for regular message outputs (indicating a question) and return a new `{ next: "ask_user" }` state.
+    -   **Graph (`src/graph.ts`):** The conditional routing was updated to include an `ask_user: END` branch.
+This leverages LangGraph's checkpointing feature to pause the graph execution, waiting for the next user input.
+-   **Impact:** The system can now correctly identify when to ask for more information, pause its execution, and wait for a user's response.
+This resolves a major functional gap and makes the agent truly interactive and intelligent.

+## Phase 4: True Hierarchical Architecture (Late July 2025)

+### 2025-07-08: Definitive Refactor to a True Task-Decomposition Architecture

+-   **Milestone:** After multiple iterations and invaluable user feedback, the system has been decisively refactored to a true, hierarchical task-decomposition architecture, fully realizing the initial design vision.
+-   **Architectural Transformation:**
+    -   A final, comprehensive `code-developer` sub-task was dispatched to correct all prior architectural flaws.
+    -   **Orchestrator:** Its role has been strictly redefined to that of an **information gatherer**.
+It no longer executes tasks but solely interacts with the user to collect parameters, outputting a structured `subtask` JSON object upon completion.
+    -   **Graph & Router:** The graph was fundamentally rebuilt.
+Specialist agents are now independent nodes.
+A new `router` conditional edge was introduced to intelligently dispatch the `subtask` from the Orchestrator to the appropriate Specialist based on its content.
+    -   **Separation of Concerns:** The system now has a crystal-clear separation between task decomposition (Orchestrator) and task execution (Specialists), eliminating the previous architectural ambiguity.
+-   **Impact:** This definitive refactoring resolves all identified functional and architectural issues.
+The project now stands on a robust, scalable, and logically sound foundation, perfectly poised for future development and the addition of more complex capabilities.

+### 2025-07-08: Final Implementation of the Stateful Information-Gathering Loop

+-   **Milestone:** The architecture has been finalized by implementing the last missing piece of the original design: a stateful, iterative information-gathering loop within the Orchestrator.
+-   **Core Enhancement:**
+    -   Following a final, meticulous review against the original user-provided pseudo-code, a `code-developer` sub-task was dispatched to implement the stateful memory loop.
+    -   **Orchestrator (`src/agents/orchestrator.ts`):** The Orchestrator is now a true information-gathering agent.
+It maintains an internal `memory` object within the graph's state.
+It uses simple tools like `resolve_date` to parse user input and iteratively populates this `memory`.
+The entire process is driven by a system prompt that guides the agent through the "ask -> use tool -> update memory" cycle.
+    -   **Graph (`src/graph.ts`):** The graph now fully supports this loop.
+It correctly injects simple tools into the Orchestrator and ensures that after the `ToolNode` executes, the flow returns to the Orchestrator, which then processes the tool's output to update its `memory`.
+    -   **End Condition:** The loop concludes cleanly when the Orchestrator's `memory` is full, at which point it calls a special `create_subtask` tool to signal its completion and pass the final, structured data to the router.
+-   **Final Impact:** With this last piece in place, the system's architecture is now a complete and accurate implementation of the user's sophisticated design.
+It is robust, scalable, and correctly separates the concerns of information gathering, task decomposition, and task execution.
+All known architectural deviations have been resolved.

+### 2025-07-08: Graph Stability and Finalization of Specialist Tool-Calling Loop

+-   **Milestone:** The entire graph architecture has been stabilized by fixing a critical `UnreachableNodeError` and correctly implementing the tool-calling loop for all specialist agents.
+-   **Final Fixes:**
+    -   Following a final user-reported crash, a `code-developer` sub-task was dispatched to resolve the `UnreachableNodeError`.
+    -   **Root Cause:** The `specialist_tools` node was defined but had no incoming edges.
+The specialist agent nodes were incorrectly routed directly to `END` without checking for tool calls.
+    -   **Resolution (`src/graph.ts` & `src/state.ts`):**
+        1. A new `current_specialist` field was added to the `AgentState` to track the active specialist.
+        2. Conditional routing was added after each specialist node, directing the flow to `specialist_tools` if tool calls are present.
+        3. A final conditional edge was added after `specialist_tools`, which reads `current_specialist` to dynamically route the execution flow back to the correct specialist, thus completing the loop.
+-   **Final Impact:** The system is now free of compilation errors and is functionally complete according to the final, detailed architecture.
+All agents at all levels can now correctly and robustly call their respective tools in a stateful, iterative manner.
+The project has reached a state of architectural integrity and stability.